 Scale sound is a phrase referring to the differences in the sounds you should hear when associated with different scales.
 For example, the sounds associated with an N scale layout should be significantly softer than those used for an O scale layout.
 If your sound is too loud for N scale then the sound is “out of scale”, the same as an O scale building would be out of scale on an N scale layout.

 The difference in scale sound is mostly a matter of volume; however, it is important to remember that when the volume is low, the human ear picks up only midrange sounds.
 The low frequency bass and the higher frequency sounds may be lost.
 There are certain ways to enhance these frequencies even when the volume is low.
 For example the “bass boost” controls on many small stereo systems are just for that purpose.
-Another example is a little inexpensive device called a “WOW Thing” (www.SRSLabs.com) that you can put between your audio source and amplified speakers to enhance the sound giving it more bass and character than it would otherwise have.

 There are various kinds of sound systems available for you to consider when thinking about adding sound effects to your train layout…

-Atlas, Athearn, Broadway Limited and probably others are now manufacturing some locomotives with sound units already included.
+Many, if not most, locomotive manufacturers produce locomotives with sound units already included.
 They can produce exhaust sounds, chuff, whistles, horns, etc. This is the easiest way to get sound effects on your layout – just purchase a locomotive that already has a sound unit on board.

-However, if you’re like me, you already have some locomotives that don’t have sound that you don’t really want to put up on the shelf yet.
+However, if you’re like me, you already have some older locomotives that don’t have sound that you don’t really want to put up on the shelf yet.

 Another type of analog system is to have a sound unit located at the control panel and use the track rails as “wires” to send the filtered audio impulse to a speaker on board the loco.

 You could also use an FM broadcast from a unit on the control panel, use the rails as antennae to get the signal to the rails under the loco.
-The signal then jumps to the receiver and speaker mounted in the loco.
+The signal then jumps to the receiver and speaker mounted in the loco. √Tiny receiver and speaker units for this purpose can still be found on Ebay.

-When DCC entered the picture, we suddenly had a new way to get sound effects into the loco, using decoders and remote stationary units or walk-around throttles to control the sounds.
+When √DCC entered the picture, we suddenly had a new way to get sound effects into the loco, using decoders and remote stationary units or walk-around throttles to control the sounds.
 This is a little more expensive, but probably offers the best quality and most versatility of all the on board systems mentioned.

 One of the simplest sound systems to install is from MRC - Model Rectifier Corporation (www.modelrectifier.com).
 It comes in 2 versions – each containing 18 different sounds accessed via remote control: